 Today Monday, May 15, 2017, it is time to take stock of what we have learned after the tremendous attack suffered by institutions and company last Friday, May 12.
-They are non-technical reflections, from common sense, that should help us avoid or mitigate similar incidents in the future.
-Like this:
+The reflections after this intense weekend are not technical, but from common sense, and should help us to avoid or mitigate similar incidents in the future.

 - Against SPAM and malware: It is not enough to have a good anti-spam, anti-virus and anti-malware service.
 It saves us a lot of threats, but we can’t be 100% calm.